Go to top of page

 Transport

 Transport assistance for students with disability is funded by the NDIS.
 Transport is regarded as an in-kind arrangement between the State and the NDIS.
-Refer to the in-kind student travel fact sheet (PDF 71KB).
+See student transport - in-kind supports on NDIS website for more information.

-Students are required to meet the NDIS ‘reasonable and necessary’ criteria to access the department's transport assistance program.
+Students are required to meet the NDIS ‘reasonable and necessary’ criteria to access our department's transport assistance program.

 It's important that families connect with NDIS to establish eligibility before contacting the school or preschool to access this service.

-Once assessed, the most appropriate form of transport assistance will be determined by the department, such as taxi, bus, or car allowance.
+Once assessed, the most appropriate form of transport assistance will be determined by our department, such as taxi, bus, or car allowance.

-Visit the NDIS website for more information on accessing transport assistance for students and in-kind student transport for an explanation of In-kind funding arrangements.
+Visit the NDIS website for more information on accessing transport assistance for students.

 Post school transition